 Cats are finicky by nature and this can apply to feeding time as well.
 It’s important to keep your cat eating and excited for mealtime to ensure they’re getting the nutrition they need.
 We’re sharing 13 ways to help you make mealtime a better experience for your picky cat (and you)!

-If your cat seems to be consistently lacking an appetite or not eating much food, always speak with your veterinarian first to rule out any underlying medical conditions that may be contributing.
+If your cat seems to be consistently lacking an appetite or not eating much food, speak with your veterinarian first to rule out any underlying medical conditions that may be contributing to food aversion.
+If your cat used to eat well but suddenly becomes picky with food, it could signal a new health issue such as oral pain or anxiety.

 2. Establish a routine

-A diligent feeding schedule can help by getting your cat used to a routine and specific times of day they can expect food will arrive.
+A diligent feeding schedule can help by getting your cat used to a routine and specific times of day they can expect to be fed.
+If your own schedule makes it tough to create a regular feeding routine for your cat, try an automated feeder.

 3. Decrease treats

 It’s easy to give into their adorable face, but giving your cat a lot of treats throughout the day can hinder their appetite and decrease motivation to eat their main meals since they know treats will come.
-Limit treats to one or two times a day at specific times.
+Limit treats to once or twice a day at specific times.

 4. Try a topper

 Make mealtime new and exciting with a topper!
-Marie’s Magical Dinner Dust is freeze-dried raw, nutritious, and easy to sprinkle over your cat’s bowl and serve with a convenient, easy pour spout.
+Marie’s Magical Dinner Dust is freeze-dried raw, nutritious, and easy to sprinkle over your cat’s bowl with a convenient pour spout.
+Catnip can act as an appetite stimulant for cats, so you can also try sprinkling a little catnip on or around your cat’s food to see if it gets them to eat.

 5. Try a different recipe

-It may be as simple as switching to another recipe or protein.
+Reviving your cat’s interest in food may be as simple as switching to another recipe or protein.
 Some cats prefer poultry-based recipes over fish-based ones, or vice versa.
-Stella & Chewy’s offers a variety of recipe options across our cat product lines that include chicken, duck, turkey, fish, and even rabbit.
+Stella & Chewy’s offers a variety of recipe options across our cat food lines that include chicken, beef, duck, turkey, fish, and even rabbit.

 6. Try a different food type

-With so many food types available, it’s worth testing out a new diet completely.
+With so many types of cat food available, it’s worth testing out a new diet completely.
 Try frozen raw, freeze-dried raw, wet food, or dry cat food.
 Always be sure to transition slowly over 7-10 days.
+If you normally refrigerate leftover portions of wet cat food, try waiting for it to come up to room temperature before serving – chilled foods don’t have as much aroma, which makes them less appealing to cats.

 7. Rotate foods

+Boredom with eating the same thing every day can lead to picky eating habits.
 Switching up the types of foods and recipes you feed your cat can help keep mealtime new and exciting.
-As long as your cat doesn’t have any digestion issues from the change, there is no issue in rotating through different diets and recipes.
+As long as your cat doesn’t have any digestion issues from eating a varied diet, there is no issue in rotating through different food types and recipes on a weekly or daily basis.

 8. Add liquid

-Sometimes, all it takes is adding a bit of moisture to the food.
+Sometimes all it takes is adding a bit of moisture to your cat’s food to make it more tempting.
 Not only does this help keep your cat hydrated, but adding warm (never hot) water or pet-safe broth, like Broth Toppers, increases the smell of the food and can help entice picky eaters.

 10. Give praise for finishing a meal

 You love your cat and it never hurts to show excitement when they do something good like eating all of their food!
-Give compliments and extra attention to reinforce a job well done.
+Give compliments and extra attention to reinforce the behavior you want to see more of.

-If the food has been sitting out and untouched for more than a few hours, pick it up.
-This is both for food safety purposes and to encourage your cat to be sure they eat while the food is out.
+If the food has been sitting out and untouched for more than a two hours, pick it up and throw it away.
+This is both for food safety purposes and to encourage your cat to eat when the food is served.

 12. Try different serving dishes

-It may be as simple as switching from a plate to a bowl or vice versa.
+Cultivating regular eating habits may be as simple as switching from a plate to a bowl or vice versa.
 Test out meals in various plates, saucers, bowls of all different (safe) materials, like ceramic, metal or glass.
+Make sure your cat’s food dish is clean and dry every time you feed them.
+Dirty dishes can harbor bacteria, and any lingering smell can discourage your cat from eating.
+If you’ve been using a food bowl with high sides, try a wide shallow dish to accommodate your cat’s sensitive whiskers.

 13. Switch up feeding locations